paulsweeting/signup-form/README.md

 2. Run `npm start` to run the react application

-Cypress has been setup with typescript and the single page form in react can be tested.
+Cypress has been setup with typescript and the single page form in react can be tested, there are some examples in the cypress folder.